TYPE DESIGN INFORMATION PAGE last updated on Thu Mar 23 10:46:23 EDT 2023

 William Joseph Dard Hunter was born in 1883 in Steubenville, OH, and died in 1966 in Chillicothe, OH.
-One of the most influential graphic designers to come out of the American Arts and Crafts movement around 1900-1910.
-The face "Dard Hunter" by James Grieshaber at P22, complete with Arts and Crafts Ornaments, is based on his designs.
+He was one of the most influential graphic designers to come out of the American Arts and Crafts movement around 1900-1910.
+The typeface P22 Arts and Crafts (1995) by James Grieshaber at P22 comes complete with Arts and Crafts Ornaments and is based on Dard Hunter's designs.
 Bala Cynwyd NF (2008) and Nickley NF (1997, an arts and crafts font) by Nick Curtis are other digital revivals of his lettering.
 Related arts and crafts fonts include Syracuse (1999, Woodside Graphics) and Nouveau Riche JNL (Jeff Levine).

 The Mountain House Press Types were designed and cut by Dard Hunter between 1912 and 1915, and by Dard Hunter Jr. (b.
 1917) in 1937-39, for the private use of their Mountain House Press.